 For 4 years I offered my services as an Anxiety UK approved therapist providing therapeutic support to the charity’s members and partner beneficiaries.

-In 2019 I volunteered with Wessex Cancer Trust in Salisbury, providing hypnotherapy support to local cancer sufferers.
-Unfortunately the centre closed but a new support group for cancer sufferers is forming in the city and I plan to continue my voluntary work with them.
+In 2019 I volunteered with Wessex Cancer Trust in Salisbury, providing hypnotherapy support to local cancer sufferers until the centre unfortunately closed.

 For most of my adult life, I have worked in the fields of therapy and education.